 Total contribution room = $88,000

-My spouse TFSA portfolio has a slightly better projected annual dividend income of $5,544.98.
+MRS MPL TFSA portfolio has a slightly better projected annual dividend income of $6,063.46!

 Note: The journey I have shared in my blog is about our TFSA dividend income only.
-We already maxed out both our TFSA and RRSP for the year.
-Similarly, we continue to invest in our non-registered (taxable) accounts after we saved up for our emergency fund.
+We successfully maxed out both our TFSA and RRSP for the year.
+Furthermore, we continue to add in our non-registered (taxable) accounts after we saved up for our emergency fund.

-Additionally, you may refer to this link for our total dividend stocks and ETFs we own which we held in our TFSA, RRSP, and non-registered accounts.
-For further diversification, we also allocated a small percentage of ETF in our portfolio for US, International, and Emerging market exposure.
+If you’re interested, you can check out the link for a complete list of our dividend stocks and ETFs that we hold in our TFSA, RRSP, and non-registered accounts.
+To diversify our portfolio, we also allocated a small percentage to ETFs for exposure to US, international, and emerging markets.

 Just like the story of the rabbit and the turtle we all familiar with as a child.
 “Slow and steady wins the race” – Robert Lloyd

 Moreover, you may be able to save and invest more if you sit down and review your finances at the start of this year.
 Following some of these simple tips might help you save or keep more of your hard earned money.